Myopopone castanea

 Myopopone castanea is a species of ant in the genus Myopopone.
 It was described by Smith in 1860.

 Distribution

-Myopopone castanea is distributed in several Asian countries (such as Borneo andIndonesia) and in Australia, where they prefer to nest in rotten wood or bark.
+Myopopone castanea is distributed in several Asian countries (such as Borneo and Indonesia) and in Australia, where they prefer to nest in rotten wood or bark.

 Ecology

-M. castanea is a predator of Coleoptera larvae that has been studied for potential use as a biological pest control insect of Oryctes rhinoceros larvae.
+Myopopone castanea is a predator of Coleoptera larvae that has been studied for potential use as a biological pest control insect of Oryctes rhinoceros larvae.
 The species is the only species known that has workers engage in larval hemolymph feeding.